Similes for Confident with Explanation and Examples

 3. She stood as confident as a writer telling a story, yet stayed humble.

-4. He spoke as confident as a writer finishing a novel, so everyone listened closely.
+4. He spoke as confidently as a writer finishing a novel, so everyone listened closely.

-5. She walked forward as confident as a writer with inspiration, and her fear disappeared.
+5. She walked forward as confidently as a writer with inspiration, and her fear disappeared.

 Best Use: “How did you speak so clearly?”
 “I felt as confident as a writer with a pen.”